Chapter 7 Spatial autocorrelation

 7.8.1 Moran’s I

-Moran’s I test tells us whether we have clustered values (close to 1) or dispersed values (close to -1), we will calculate for the densities rather than raw values (think about why this is?).
+Moran’s I test tells us whether we have clustered values (close to 1) or dispersed values (close to -1).
+We will calculate for densities rather than raw values (think about why this is?).

 I_LWard_Global_Density <- points_sf_joined %>%